KunyiLockeLin/AnemoneerEngine/README.md

   - For string - xml, json.
   - Decode deflate, Huffman code, png, jpeg.
   - Math library.
+  - Setting: data/config.xml
+  - Input:
+    - "+" : Add new viewport.
+The maximum number of viewport is nine.
+    - "-" : Substract the last viewport.
+    - "1"~"9" : Choose a viewport to control its camera.
+    - "Up","Down","Left","Right","W","A","S","D","Q","E","MouseLeftMove","MouseRightMove" : Move the camera.
+    - "c" : turn on command mode.
+      - "resetcamera [p1]" : Initialize the camera. p1 is camera mode.
+0 is third person.
+1 is first person.
+If p1 is empty, it means not to change the camera mode.
+      - "restart [p1]" : Restart the programe. p1 is scene name.
+If p1 is empty, it means to restart the same scene.

 # ToDoList:
   - multiple render
   - HDR